apache/druid/docs/operations/security-user-auth.md

 * CONFIG &ndash; Configuration resources exposed by the cluster components.
 * STATE &ndash; Cluster-wide state resources.

-For specific resources associated with the types, see the endpoint list below and the corresponding descriptions of those endpoints on [API Reference](api-reference).
+For specific resources associated with the types, see the endpoint list below and corresponding descriptions in [API Reference](api-reference).

 There are two actions: